leesei/leesei.github.io/src/content/post/datebase-postgresql.md

 [Why Postgres? | Crunchy Data](https://www.crunchydata.com/why-postgres)
 [Why old-school PostgreSQL is so hip again | InfoWorld](https://www.infoworld.com/article/3240064/sql/why-old-school-postgresql-is-so-hip-again.html)

-Multi-version concurrent system
+- Multi-version concurrent control, new record created upon write
+- Heavy rely on process, each client is a process
-Provides extension API, provides low layer data store abstraction Rows are stored in heap according to row index (think of it as a hidden primary key), create and update are always O(1) Indices points to offset in heap and may become stale (needs to be vacuumed)
+- Provides extension API, provides low layer data store abstraction
+- Rows are stored in heap according to row index (think of it as a hidden primary key), create and update are always O(1)
+- Indices points to offset in heap and may become stale (needs to be vacuumed)

 [PG4E - Postgres for Everybody](https://www.pg4e.com/)
 [PostgreSQL for Everybody | Coursera](https://www.coursera.org/specializations/postgresql-for-everybody)